 - Operational tools.
-Behind the scenes, hotel technology helps improve the guest experience by facilitating communications among front desk, housekeeping, and maintenance teams and replacing manual checklists with automated alerts.
+Behind the scenes, hotel technology helps streamline the guest experience by facilitating communications among the front desk, housekeeping, and maintenance teams and replacing manual checklists with automated alerts.

 - Guest messaging.
 Guest service has shifted from in-person and phone calls to digital channels like web chat, SMS, and mobile apps for messaging.
-Today, you can integrate a guest engagement platform and power your guest communications with AI and chatbots, providing guests with instant answers to frequent questions.
+Today, you can integrate guest engagement and add other integrations to power your guest communications with AI and chatbots, providing guests with instant answers to frequent questions.
 Another benefit to using a guest messaging platform is you can use it to send upselling notifications such as upgrades or add-ons to increase your revenue opportunities – a win-win for your guests and your business!

-- Cloud-based PMS systems.
+- Cloud-based property management systems (PMS).
 To connect all these applications, more hotels are turning to a cloud-based, integrated PMS platform that consolidates data and technology, empowering staff to provide a friction-free guest experience.

 Here are seven ways to leverage the latest trends and technology to deliver excellence at every stage of the guest experience.

-Get a head start on the guest experience by sending automated pre-stay emails inviting guests to start planning their stay and share their guest preferences.
+Get a head start on the guest experience by sending automated pre-stay emails inviting guests to start planning their stay and sharing their guest preferences.